 All Contest Entries may be posted on the publicly accessible Contest Web Site and on Sponsor’s YouTube page and Facebook page during and following the Contest Entrants can also allow Sponsor to update Entrants on the status of their application on their Facebook Profiles' Wall using Facebook Connect with information such as when their videos have been posted and if they have been chosen as a Finalist, and if their attending the event or other matters related to the Contest.
 Contest Entities assume no responsibility for any use or misuse of the Facebook Connect application.
 The Contest Entities are not responsible for late, lost, illegible, incomplete, stolen, garbled or misdirected Contest Entries, all of which are void.

-All Contest Entries properly submitted pursuant to these Official Rules will be evaluated by a panel of judges, composed of employees of “Contest Entities” beginning September 10th 2014.
+All Contest Entries properly submitted pursuant to these Official Rules will be evaluated by a panel of judges, composed of employees of “Contest Entities” beginning September 14th 2016 and ending September 17th 2016.
 The selection process will take place in one stage as follows:

 (a) Initial Judging: All qualifying eligible Contest Submissions will be judged by judges using the following criteria: